AlxHnr/latex_preview/README.md

+**Deprecated!** Use [vimtex](https://github.com/lervag/vimtex) instead.
+It can launch your PDF viewer and does asynchronous continuous compilation.
+[Vimtex](https://github.com/lervag/vimtex) has superior error handling and can handle documents which are split into multiple files.

 A simple plugin, which automatically (re)builds your LaTeX files, launches your document viewer and manages all the process tracking and cleanup stuff.